Institute of Biological and Medical Imaging

 High motivation, curiosity, and commitment to scienceVocational training as a technician with biological or chemical background or equivalent

 Background in molecular biology, cell biology and/or protein biochemistryCurious and self-driven working ethics and willingness to learnExcellent team and communication skillsEnthusiasm to work in an interdisciplinary and international environmentExcellent command of the English languageInterest in spectroscopy and imaging methodsInterest in protein engineering

 Especially motivated young professionals are invited to apply.

 What we offer you

 A challenging and versatile field of work providing you with the freedom to follow your instinct and be creative.
 With the help of extensive and goal-orientated professional development measures and career-building programmes we encourage you to grow as a person.
-To ensure a good work/life balance we assist you with flexible working hours, in-house health management, a nursery, child care subsidy where required and an “Elder Care” concept as well as other consultation and support options.
+To ensure a good work/life balance we assist you with flexible working hours, in-house health management, a nursery, and an “Elder Care” concept as well as other consultation and support options.